imshivram/Demo/README.md

 About:
 --------------------------------------------------------
 A simple web app for adding and searching movies.
+Screenshots of the same are available in 'SampleScreenshots' folder.

 Steps for Running spring-boot
 --------------------------------------------------------
+Please download the code as zip and extract it.

-Go to root folder and run following command to start server
+Go to root folder (Demo-master) and run following command to start server

 ./mvnw spring-boot:run